Density of positive closed currents, a theory of non-generic intersections: Introduction

 We consider now the situation where $T_1$ is a general positive closed $(p_1,p_1)$-current and $T_2$ is given by a submanifold $V_2$.
 For simplicity, we will write $T,p,V$ instead of $T_1,p_1,V_2$ and denote by $l$ the dimension of $V$.
 With respect to the above case, the point $a$ is replaced by the manifold $V$.
 We want to define a notion of tangent current to $T$ along $V$ that corresponds to the currents $S$ above.
 Let $E$ denote the normal vector bundle to $V$ in $X$ and $\overline E$ its canonical compactification.
 Denote by $A_\lambda:\overline E\to\overline E$ the map induced by the multiplication by $\lambda$ on fibers of $E$ with $\lambda\in\C^*$.
 We identify $V$ with the zero section of $E$.
 The tangent currents to $T$ along $V$ will be positive closed $(p,p)$-currents on $\overline E$ which are $V$-conic, i.e. invariant under the action of $A_\lambda$.
 The first difficulty is that when $V$ has positive dimension, in general, no neighbourhood of $V$ in $X$ is biholomorphic to a neighbourhood of $V$ in $E$.

 Let $\tau$ be a diffeomorphism between a neighbourhood of $V$ in $X$ and a neighbourhood of $V$ in $E$ whose restriction to $V$ is identity.
-We assume that $\tau$ is admissible in the sense that the endomorphism of $E$ induced by the differential of $\tau$ is identity.
+We assume that $\tau$ is admissible in the sense that the endomorphism of $E$ induced by the differential of $\tau$ is the identity.
 It is not difficult to show that such maps exist, see Lemma \ref{lemma_admissible}.
-Here is the main result in the first part of this paper.
+Here is a main result in this paper.
 It is a consequence of Proposition \ref{prop_existence_tangent} and Theorem \ref{th_tangent_conic} below.